qmlbook/qmlbook/docs/networking/networking.rst

     $ cd ws_server
     $ npm install ws

-The npm tool downloads and installs the ws package and dependencies into you local folder.
+The npm tool downloads and installs the ws package and dependencies into your local folder.

 A ``server.js`` file will be our server implementation.
 The server code will create a web socket server on port 3000 and listens to an incoming connection.
-On an incoming connection it will send out a greeting and waits for client messages.
-Each message a client sends on a socket will be send back to the client.
+On an incoming connection, it will send out a greeting and waits for client messages.
+Each message a client sends on a socket will be sent back to the client.

 .. literalinclude:: src/ws/ws_server/server.js